A purple Glider bus on a street with the historic Belfast City Hall tower behind it.

 • City Hall visitor exhibition: 10:00–17:00 (last entry 16:30).

-• Safety & tips: The city centre is well‑lit and patrolled.
-Keep an eye on personal belongings in crowded markets and use the free city Wi‑Fi hotspots available at City Hall and Victoria Square.
+• Safety & tips: The centre is well-lit and regularly patrolled.
+Keep valuables secure in crowded market areas, and use the free Wi-Fi hotspots at City Hall and Victoria Square to check real-time transport updates.